Organisation and Mandates of the Secretariat

 - social media and online communications;

-- audiovisual services;
+- audiovisual production and services;

 - corporate visual identity;